-The CEO and CFO have, using the framework and criteria established by COSO, evaluated the design and operating effectiveness of the Corporation's internal controls over financial reporting and concluded that, as of November 30, 2021, internal controls over financial reporting were effective to provide reasonable assurance that information related to consolidated results and decisions to be made based on those results were appropriate.
+The CEO and CFO have, using the framework and criteria established by COSO, evaluated the design and operating effectiveness of the Corporation's internal control over financial reporting and concluded that, as of November 30, 2022, internal control over financial reporting was effective to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.

-During the fourth quarter ended November 30, 2021, there have been no changes in the Corporation's internal controls over financial reporting, other than the limitation of scope of design as noted above, that may have materially affected, or are reasonably likely to materially affect, the Corporation's internal controls over financial reporting.
+During the fourth quarter ended November 30, 2022, there have been no changes in the Corporation's internal controls over financial reporting, that may have materially affected, or are reasonably likely to materially affect, the Corporation's internal controls over financial reporting.